 Prepare a lump charcoal fire in an outdoor kettle grill.
 When the coals are white-hot, level and place a baking cooling rack over the outdoor grilling grate to ensure the pork doesn’t fall through the slats.
 Brush the rack with cooking spray prior, so the pork doesn’t stick.
 Add the pork, (cooking in two batches) to the rack and spread out evenly.
 Cook uncovered 2-4 minutes per side and then transfer to a 5-quart heavy cast-iron dutch oven.
 Add 1/2 cup chicken or pork stock.
 Cover.

 Place the dutch oven with the pork in the preheated oven and let sit.
 Next, place the two poblano peppers on the outdoor grill and char, about 4-6 minutes, until the tough outer skin blisters.
 Rotate occasionally.
-Remove, run under cold water to remove the blistered tough outer skin.
+Remove, run under cold water to remove the skin.
 Core and slice into 1/4″ strips.
-Add the sliced poblano to a grilling basket with the sliced red onion and bell pepper.
+Reserve, covered.
+Add the sliced red onion and bell pepper to the grilling basket.
 Place over direct heat on the grill and brush lightly with olive oil.
 Season with Kosher salt to taste.
 Stir occasionally and let char – about 6-10 minutes.
-Remove and set aside, covered.
+Remove and set aside covered in the dish with the poblanos.

 Cook the pork covered in the oven for 1.5 to 2 hours, until tender.
 Remove and shred with two forks.
 Add the reserved sliced grilled poblano, red onion and bell pepper and stir to incorporate.
-Set covered on the stove top until ready to serve.
+Set aside, covered in the hot dutch oven on the stove top until ready to serve.

-Serve on tortilla shells with sour cream, shredded cheese, cilantro, salsa and a lime wedge.
+Serve on tortilla shells with sour cream, grated cotija cheese, cilantro, salsa, cherry tomatoes and a lime wedge.